Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 WooCommerce Usage Limit Per Coupon in Uncanny Automator

 You can also limit the number of items the shopper can purchase in the transaction.
-For this guide, we will leave the field blank, so the customer can use this coupon no matter how many items they have in their WooCommerce cart.
+For this guide, we will leave the field blank so the customer can use this coupon no matter how many items they have in their WooCommerce cart.

-Next, you can create the email that will be sent to customers whenever they post a review.
-In the ‘Subject’ field, simply type in the email subject.
+Next, you can create an email that will be sent to customers whenever they post a review.

-After that, you can type the email into the small text editor.
 To encourage shoppers to open the message, it’s a good idea to type in an email subject that’s clear and descriptive.

 Sending an automatic WooCommerce coupon via email